sandialabs/toyplot/docs/ethos.rst

 we're passionate about publishing and sharing results, Toyplot graphics are completely self-contained and embeddable, without the need for a server.
-All of the Toyplot graphics you will see in this documentation are live and interactive, despite the fact that they were created offline in an IPython notebook and passed through several publishing steps on the way to becoming our documentation.
+All of the Toyplot graphics you will see in this documentation are live and interactive, despite the fact that they were created offline in a Jupyter notebook and passed through several publishing steps on the way to becoming our documentation.
 Of course, we provide backends to publish Toyplot figures to legacy formats including PNG, PDF, Encapsulated Postscript, and MP4.